 What really made me commit to this life altering decision was that it became clear to me that whatever one believes about themselves on the inside is what manifests on the outside.

-In other words, we can’t have a positive life with a negative mind for our life is a direct reflection of who we are hence in order to create our best life, we must make the effort to become the best version of ourselves.
+In other words, we can’t have a positive life with a negative mind for our life is a direct reflection of who we are & what we think about.

-It also became apparent to me that we simply can not expect others to love and have faith in us if we don’t extend the same love and have faith in ourselves first.
+It also became apparent to me that we simply can not expect others to love and have faith & compassion in us if we don’t extend these wonderful things to ourselves first.

-I became acutely aware of my thought and decided to make sure that I shower myself with the kindest, most loving encouraging words on a daily basis.
+So, I trained myself to be acutely aware of my thoughts and decided to shower myself with the kindest, most loving encouraging words on a daily basis.

 Whenever negative self talk appears, I made a conscious decision to replace them with positivity and eventually, I was able to successfully turn this ‘destructive’ relationship around and became my very own best friend.